lagovsp/ram/README.md

 Output: { 1, 0 }
 ```

-You can have a glance at the logs in `output.txt`
+You can have a glance at the `logs` folder

 ###### Copyright 2022 Sergey Lagov lagovsp@gmail.com